naveenrajm7/vagrant_utm/docs/index.md

 ---

+{: .new}
+> UTM Vagrant plugin now supports [Vagrant boxes](https://developer.hashicorp.com/vagrant/docs/boxes)!
+> Find UTM boxes at [HCP Vagrant registry](https://portal.cloud.hashicorp.com/vagrant/discover/utm).

-[UTM] is a free, full featured system emulator and virtual machine host for iOS and macOS.
+[UTM] is a free, full-featured system emulator and virtual machine host for iOS and macOS.
-The UTM provider currently supports UTM versions 4.5.x (except 4.5.0).
+The UTM provider currently supports UTM versions
+* 4.6.x
+* 4.5.x (Obsolete, use plugin version 0.0.1)

 [Vagrant] enables the creation and configuration of lightweight, reproducible, and portable development environments using Vagrantfile.
-The UTM provider plugin works with Vagrant version 2.4.1 .
+The UTM provider plugin works with Vagrant version 2.4.1.

 Both UTM and Vagrant must be installed prior to using this plugin.